Food is adulterated when a harmful substance is added, making it unsafe for consumption.

 Corrected During Inspection

-Infractions that are corrected during the time of inspection.
+An infraction (violation) that is corrected during the time of inspection.

-Issue found during an inspection that could pose a potential health hazard when not corrected.
+An infraction found during an inspection that has the potential to lead to food-borne illness or could pose a potential health hazard if not corrected.

 The transfer of harmful material such as pathogens from one item to another.
-An example of cross-contamination is using the same cutting board for raw chicken and then for ready-to-eat food, without thoroughly washing and sanitizing between uses.
+An example of cross-contamination is using the same cutting board for raw chicken, then for preparing a salad to be eaten raw, without washing and sanitizing the cutting board in between uses.

 A substance used on inanimate objects that destroys bacteria, fungi, viruses and some bacterial spores depending on the level of the disinfectant and the contact time used.
 Disinfectants are classified as high, intermediate or low strength.